drug-design/course/docs/chapters/protein-structure.md

 #### Tertiary Structure

-The tertiary structure of a protein is the overall 3D architecture of the folded polypeptide chain which also includes the assembly of the various secondary structure elements in 3D.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/tertiary-structure-2e02f97c'><i class='fa fa-play' aria-hidden='true'></i></button>The tertiary structure of a protein is the overall 3D architecture of the folded polypeptide chain which also includes the assembly of the various secondary structure elements in 3D.

 ![](https://media.drugdesign.org/course/protein-structure/tertiary.gif){: loading=lazy }

 #### Quaternary Structure

-Finally, proteins consisting of more than one polypeptide chain display a quaternary structure, which refers to the spatial relationship between the individual polypeptide chains (subunits).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/quaternary-structure-e814e23a'><i class='fa fa-play' aria-hidden='true'></i></button>Finally, proteins consisting of more than one polypeptide chain display a quaternary structure, which refers to the spatial relationship between the individual polypeptide chains (subunits).
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer